How long does it take your organisation to fill an open position?

 Why AI in Recruiting Is High-Risk - and What That Means

 The EU AI Act explicitly classifies AI systems in recruiting as high-risk (Annex III, No. 4).
-Requirements apply from August 2026.
+Under current law the requirements apply from 2 August 2026, but following the provisional Digital Omnibus agreement of 7 May 2026 they are set to be postponed to 2 December 2027 (formal adoption still pending, as of June 2026).
 This affects every organisation using AI for application screening, candidate assessment, or hiring decisions.

 Bias Monitoring Is Mandatory